nblumhardt/serilog-wiki/Format-Providers.md

     }
 ```

-This would provide the following output on the console
+This would provide the following output on the console.

 ```
 [07:12:57 INF] Created User {Id=1, Name="Adam", Created=07/18/2016 07:12:57} on 07/18/2016 07:12:57
 ```

+There may be scenarios where it is desirable to override or specify the way a `DateTime` is formatted.
+This can be done via the implementation of `IFormatProvider`.
+This strategy applies to any type that you pass to Serilog.

 ```csharp